-- B. No vegetation in a resource area protected by the Bylaw shall be damaged, extensively pruned, or removed without written approval by the Commission, and in-kind replacement shall be provided according to Commission requirements.
-Extensive pruning is defined as removal of more than 20% of the crown and/or limbs.
-For extensive pruning or removal of vegetation because of an Imminent Risk to Public Health and Safety, in-kind replacement shall be to the extent practicable as determined by the Commission (See Section 10 of these Regulations for Emergency Certification). - C. "In-kind replacement" means planting the same type of plant species (if native) that was removed, extensively pruned, or damaged, of sizes and quantities as specified in Section 25.E.5, unless compelling evidence is presented in writing that explains why the resource area values under the Bylaw are promoted through an alternative proposal.
+C. "In-kind replacement" means planting the same type of plant species (if native) that was removed, extensively pruned, or damaged, of sizes and quantities as specified in Section 25.E.5, unless compelling evidence is presented in writing that explains why the resource area values under the Bylaw are promoted through an alternative proposal.
 An in-kind replacement should occur within the same resource area or another resource area located in close proximity on the project site.
-Only native, non-invasive plant species shall be planted as replacements.
-An "inkind replacement" shall consider a combination of species type, size, and surface area as measured by the drip line of the impacted plant(s) or the diameter at breast height (dbh) for trees.
+Only native, non-invasive plant species to New England shall be planted as replacements unless justification can be given.
+Only straight species natives shall be planted and use of cultivars, nativars and hybrids will require information on the characteristics of the original plant still available to pollinators and birds, for example.
+An "in-kind replacement" shall consider a combination of species type, size, and surface area as measured by the drip line of the impacted plant(s) or the diameter at breast height (dbh) for trees.
+A chart of acceptable replacement trees that are native to New England is available on the website or from the Conservation Agent.